Skip to main content

 OMERO CLI Zarr plugin

-Images are nD arrays of shape, up to (t, c, z, y, x).
+Images are exported as nD arrays of shape, up to (t, c, z, y, x).
 Plates are a hierarchy of plate/row/column/field(image).
-Masks are 2D bitmasks which can exist on muliplte planes of an Image.
-In ome-zarr sets of Masks are collected together into “labels”.
+Masks in OMERO are 2D bitmasks which can exist on multiple planes of an Image.
+Polygons are 2D shapes defined by a set of vertices.
+In both cases, they are exported as OME-Zarr labels, with Polygons being converted to bitmasks during export.

 • By default the OMERO API is used to load planes as numpy arrays and the zarr file is created from this data.